Huevocartoon: Single-film collaborates

-Internet series
+Web series

-Huevocartoon (Spanish for Eggcartoon; also known as HuevocartoonTV) is a Mexican internet series created by Gabriel Riva Palacio Alatriste, Rodolfo Riva Palacio Alatriste, Carlos Zepeda Chehaibar, and Rodolfo Riva Palacio Velasco.
+Huevocartoon (Spanish for Eggcartoon; also known as HuevocartoonTV) is a Mexican adult animated web series created by Gabriel Riva Palacio Alatriste, Rodolfo Riva Palacio Alatriste, Carlos Zepeda Chehaibar, and Rodolfo Riva Palacio Velasco.
 Its content typically features characters portrayed as civilized eggs, set in a humorous setting which focuses on politics, socialization, and culture.

-Much of the content is primarily aimed for a teen-to-adult audience as much of the shorts' content is "rauchy" and "edgy", to which co-creator Gabriel Riva Palacio Alatriste calls it a "latino South Park".
+Much of the content is "raunchy", "edgy", and primarily aimed for a teen-to-adult audience, to which co-creator Gabriel Riva Palacio Alatriste calls it a "latino South Park".